What Is Fault Tree Analysis?

 - Mitigate the Risk: After the root cause of the failure is identified, sustainable steps should be taken to mitigate the risk of future occurrences.

-Use a CMMS with FTA
+Use a CMMS With FTA

 FTA provides organizations with easy, scalable, and sustainable ways to deal with asset and system failures.
 When used effectively, it’s a powerful tool that can help an organization optimize its maintenance costs.